 Witchmark, C. L. Polk’s debut novel, is a fantasy in an original world that loosely resembles our own around the turn of the 20th century.
 Kingston, the capital city in which the story unfurls, is an old town on the brink of transformation by recent inventions, bright lights and modern applications electrified by the new national Aether network.
 Below, Polk describes the history of this booming era’s favorite method of commuting: the bicycle.

-- Reading the Wheel of Time: Stones on a Board in Robert Jordan’s The Great Hunt (Part 3) 1 hour ago on
+- Reading the Wheel of Time: Mat Discovers a Trap, and So Does Faile in Robert Jordan’s The Dragon Reborn (Part 22) 18 mins ago on

 - Reading the Wheel of Time: Can You Lucid Dream in Robert Jordan’s The Eye of the World?
 (Part 12) 27 mins ago on

 - Star Trek: Picard Trailer Brings Back Data and Seven of Nine; Riker and Troi Also Confirmed to Return 29 mins ago on